Learn how these “infrastructure vampires” can be negatively affecting your business – and what you can do to avoid it in the future

 For example, an Ansible Github YAML file describing a build for a DB server role with an EXT4 partition might inadvertently stipulate the wrong partition size, turning an 8GB partition into 8TB.
 If left unnoticed, such a situation could cause unexpected results by consuming most, if not all, of the available shared storage.
 In addition, orphaned VMs are often allocated tremendous amounts of RAM, which leads to serious over-subscription of memory resources.

 VMs that are not properly monitored or maintained with timely security patches can become catastrophic security concerns.
+A lot of industries, especially the industries dealing with chemicals, oil gas, etc, face security threeats, both online and offline.
+Hence, cyber security chemical industry plays an important role, on a day-to-day basis.
 Many packaged ISOs for virtual machines contain default credentials, and care must be taken to change these default credentials before the VM is ever exposed to malicious traffic.
 Once a VM is compromised, attackers can gain tremendous insight into your internal network, making properly patched systems a lot more vulnerable to attack from inside your infrastructure.

 Proper monitoring of the VM and hypervisor resources is critical, but in a sprawling environment, this will almost certainly require a framework of automation and orchestration for management.
 Complicating matters further, IT teams are often terrified of deleting virtual instances in complex environments as one can never be certain of any dependencies they would be breaking.

 3 Automation Must Haves for Managing VM Sprawl